22209634/capstone-stars/README.md

 ## Project Structure

-This project follows a modern monorepo structure with separated frontend and backend:
+This project follows a monorepo structure with separated frontend and backend:

 ```
 capstone-stars/